 5) Use a floss holders if you have difficulty using conventional floss.

-Irrigation devices: Dr. Flower can let you know if you may need a Waterpik to provide additional assistance flossing thoroughly.
+Irrigation devices: Dr. Jordan can let you know if you may need a Waterpik to provide additional assistance flossing thoroughly.

-Other dental aids: Depending on your specific condition, Dr. Flower or our hygienist may recommend a tongue cleaner, interdental brush, rubber tip stimulator or other dental aid.
+Other dental aids: Depending on your specific condition, Dr. Jordan or our hygienist may recommend a tongue cleaner, interdental brush, rubber tip stimulator or other dental aid.